Grammarly vs Ginger: Which One is Better For You?

 I made the best use of Grammarly and Ginger, including all the essential features like a rephrasing tool, a plagiarism tool, a translator tool, and even tone detection.

-Honestly, I found the best accuracy in Grammarly because of the cutting-edge AI technology that the software has been integrated with.
+Honestly, I found Grammarly to be the most accurate because of the cutting-edge AI technology that the software has been integrated with.
 I experienced zero lagging, and my workflow was smooth.
 In fact, I was able to correct grammar in real time.

 Unlike Grammarly, Ginger fell back in certain levels but still gave a decent fight.
 The best feature that Ginger is most likely recommended for is the rephrasing tool.